Mathematics Doctor of Philosophy Degree Program

 Program of Study

-In the first two years of study the student acquires a general education in mathematical science through a program of coursework planned in conjunction with the Graduate Director.
-During this period the student completes preliminary examinations in four areas and at least two courses in areas not examined.
+To satisfy our breadth requirement the student acquires a general education in mathematical science through a program of coursework planned in conjunction with the Graduate Director.
+During this period the student completes preliminary examinations in three areas and at least two courses in areas not examined.

 Following the preliminary examinations, the student completes the general education requirement and begins the process of specialization.
 As soon as possible, the student selects a dissertation advisor.
 A committee consisting of the advisor and three other faculty members is formed to guide the student's subsequent progress toward the degree.
 Readiness to begin the dissertation is marked by completion of the qualifying examination, which should take place in the third year of study.